Physicslibrary/Threejs-VR-Sensors/README.md

 	sys.stdout.flush()
 </pre>

+(June 8, 2020)<br>
+Look like filter.py is not necessary as the data is not buffered.
+It may be that by the time websocketd is running with a python script, the eight lines of string would have passed and parseFloat(event.data) in websocket client threejs_vr_vl53l1x_handheld_plot.html is converting strings to floating-points.<br>

+Archived:<br>
+{

 Method "tof.open()" outputs eight lines of information about sensor.
-Pipe the output of vl53l1x.py to this python script (filter.py) to remove those lines and output distance "./vl53l1x.py | ./filter.py":
+Pipe the output of vl53l1x.py to this python script (filter.py) to remove those lines and output distance (eg. ./vl53l1x.py | ./filter.py):

 <pre>
 #!/usr/bin/python